mbeddr/mps-gradle-plugin/README.md

 download a platform dependent binary.
 While it's possible to add the logic to your own build script we provide a convenient way of doing this with a gradle plugin.

-The download Jbr plugin will add new dependencies and a task to your build.
+The download-jbr plugin will add new dependencies and a task to your build.
 It will add a dependency to `com.jetbrains.jdk:jbr` to your build, you need to make sure that it is available in your dependency repositories.
 The itemis maven repository at `https://projects.itemis.de/nexus/content/repositories/mbeddr` provides this dependency, but you can create your own with the scripts located in mbeddr/build.publish.jdk